gockets-project/gockets/README.md

 Execute binary created after building.
 Pass `-h` to get help about arguments

   `-localhost-lock`
-        Lock access to all administrative routes only to LOCALHOST
+        Lock access to all administrative routes only from LOCALHOST

   `-log-level INT`
         Level of logging.
 1 - Info and error.
 2 - Error only.
 3 - All info with debug (default 1)